DandyLyons/notes/content/Library/The Bible (WEB)/43 - John/John-12.md

 I have come as a light into the world, that whoever believes in me may not remain in the darkness.

 ###### v47
 If anyone listens to my sayings, and doesn't believe, I don't judge him.
-For I came not to judge the world, but to save the world.
+For I came not to judge the world, but to save the world.[^2]

 ###### v48
 He who rejects me, and doesn't receive my sayings, has one who judges him.
 The word that I spoke will judge him in the last day.